Skip to content

 CCS rate differential.

-Calculate cross-currency swap net cash flow from rate differentials between currencies.
-Enter notional amount and leg a rate paid for an instant result.
+Calculate cross-currency swap net cash flow by comparing rate differentials on both legs across a chosen notional amount and swap term.

 What this tool does